-The Prenatal to Three (PN-3) Community Grant investment strategy aims to support community-informed programs that reduce outcome disparities for pregnant individuals, infants, toddlers, and their families that disproportionately affect marginalized communities.
+The Prenatal to Three (PN-3) Community Grant investment strategy aims to support community-informed programs that reduce disparities for pregnant individuals, infants, toddlers, and their families that disproportionately affect marginalized communities.
 Addressing these disparities will position families to best support the healthy growth and development of their infant and toddler-aged children, thereby improving kindergarten readiness.
-This funding is not intended to be used for services already funded by other public dollars.

-Approximately \$1.4 million dollars is available for this investment for 2023-2025.
-Eligible entities may submit one proposal requesting a maximum of \$140,000 per year for a total of \$280,000 over two years.
+Approximately \$1.49 million dollars is available for this investment for 2024-2026.
+Eligible entities may submit one proposal requesting a maximum of \$149,000.00 per year for a total of \$298,000.00 over two years.
+Contingent on funding and performance, organizations funded through this competitive process may be extended through future years.
 Funding will be awarded through this Request for Proposal (RFP) process managed by the City of Seattle Department of Education and Early Learning (DEEL).
-This PN-3 Community Grant RFP seeks proposals for four focus areas:
+This PN-3 Community Grant RFP seeks proposals for services related to:

 - 1. Healthy and Equitable Births

 - 2. Parental Health and Emotional Wellbeing

 - 3. Nurturing and Responsive Caregiving

-- 4. Optimal Child Health and Development

-DEEL is prioritizing funding for community-based organizations (CBOs) with missions to serve expecting parents, caregivers, or guardians of children aged birth to three within the City of Seattle with a particular interest in reaching priority populations, defined as communities of color, immigrants, refugees, people with low income, and English language learners.
-Successful proposals will receive two years of funding, conditioned upon entering into a binding contract that sets out the use of funds, outcomes, and standard City terms.
-To be considered for funding, eligible proposals must be submitted by 3:00 PM on June 14, 2023.

-RFP materials and updates are available on DEEL's Funding Opportunities webpage.
-DEEL will not provide individual notice of changes, and proposers are responsible for regularly checking the webpage for technical assistance information as well as any updates, clarifications, or amendments.
+DEEL is prioritizing funding for community-based organizations (CBOs) with missions to serve expecting (pre-natal) parents, caregivers, or guardians of children aged birth to three within the City of Seattle with a particular interest in reaching priority populations, defined as communities of color, immigrants, refugees, people with low income, and English language learners.
+Successful proposals will receive two years of funding, conditioned upon entering into a binding contract that sets out the use of funds, deliverables, and standard City terms.
+To be considered for funding, eligible proposals must be submitted by 11:59 PM on May 9, 2024, via Submittable, applications sent via email will not be accepted.
+RFP materials and updates are available on DEEL will not provide individual notice of changes, and proposers are responsible for regularly checking the webpage for technical assistance information as well as any updates, clarifications, or amendments.